plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 > It is in this Main component that dependencies should be injected by a Dependency Injection framework.
 > Once they are injected into Main, Main should distribute those dependencies normally, without using the framework.

 What is the "Main component"?
-I will leave the answer to this question to another post but we definitively do not want any DI framework specific code anywhere in the inner circles, not in the entities, not in the interactors and even not in the adapters!
+Let's leave the answer to this question to another post but we definitively do not want any DI framework specific code anywhere in the inner circles, not in the entities, not in the interactors and even not in the adapters!